Galicia Genealogy Inquiries - 2008

 Subject: Lwow

 Hello.
 I'm looking for any information about my late father's family.
 His name was Emanuel Ost.
 He was born in Lwow in August 1909 and was the youngest of 7 children.
-His father Salomon was a bronzesmith - he was born in Nisko in 1874 and died in 1918 or 1919.
+His father Salomon was a bronzesmith—born in Nisko in 1874, died in 1918 or 1919.
 His mother was Rosalia Tisch or Tish.

 As a soldier my father left Poland in 1939 and never saw or heard from his family again despite efforts to trace them.
 Any information would be welcome.